JeffLutzenberger/JeffLutzenberger.github.io/_posts/2013-10-26-welcome-to-jekyll.markdown

 categories: product management, platform, api
 ---

-As I was reading Marty Cagan's article, [The Power of Reference Customers][http://svcg.com] I couldn’t help but think of a small success we recently had with one of our customers.
+As I was reading Marty Cagan's article, [The Power of Reference Customers](http://www.svpg.com/the-power-of-reference-customers/) I couldn’t help but think of a small success we recently had with one of our customers.

 Our customer wanted a novel and non-trivial feature added to our product.
 This feature was critical to their workflow and adoption of our product was contingent on our ability to deliver it.
-By working closely with the customer, WebFilings was able to deliver a solution they were extremely pleased with.
+We were able to knock it out of the park by working closely with the customer.
 A few things about the success of the project resonated with me.
 I think you might enjoy some of the leassons we learned.

 1. The Importance of Platform and APIs
 ====